-Born and raised in the Sunshine State, I graduated with a degree in Fine Art Photography from University of Florida in 1999.
-Though photo was my major, I must admit that apart from video making I really felt most alive when I painted.
+Born and raised in the Sunshine State, I graduated with a BFA in Photography from University of Florida in 1999.
+Though photo was my major I must admit that I really felt most alive when I painted.
 I certainly enjoy photographs on the walls of galleries but my preferred way of interacting with them is a bit more casual - in my hand onscreen (bless instagram; the best app forevermore) and in my hand in a book.
 Oh how I adore collecting art books.
 The best.

 After school I moved to London for a spell working in a photo lab and dancing roughly three nights a week and it was there my first real love of walking began.
 Picture a modern day city version of Lizzie Bennet and you have a good sense of me.
-I love the simplicity and freedom as well as being actually free - sans a pitstop for a coffee or wine - of the action.
-It's my favorite way to get to know a place and to get my brain working.
+I love the simplicity and freedom to be found when walking hours in a city; the outward visual roaming and inward cinematic knowing.
 Ideas flow with abandon.

-Welcome to my world of ghosts and witches and flowers and dancing creatures.
-Thank you for coming.
+Welcome to my world of ghosts and witches and flowers and golden creatures.
+Thanks for coming.
 Don't be a stranger.

 All the best,